nilangshah/XcelDB/README.md

 Usage
 =====
-* Install Raft from github.com/nilangshah/Raft (see usgae instruction of Raft)
+* Install Raft from github.com/nilangshah/Raft (see usage instruction of Raft)
 * Run tests to test XcelDB
  * Make